 As we return to the vehicle from the elephant sighting, we stop under one of Ruaha’s iconic baobab trees.
 Brown parrots screech as they fly away, white petals of the baobab blossoms float to the ground where impala, kudu and bushbuck will feed.
 It’s an opportunity to talk about pollination and baobab ecology.

 ETHAN KINSEYwas born and raised close to Arusha, where he and his wife now make their home.
 Being outside, immersed in nature, has always been a part of his life, from catching tadpoles, birding and outdoor pursuits as a child, to winter sports during college vacations.
 More recently, it has taken the form of sharing wildlife and wilderness experiences with guests, specialized guiding, guide-training, and personal learning ventures.
-Primarily occupied with designing and guiding private safaris throughout East Africa, he is also active in training and development of guiding standards through the Interpretive Guides Society.
-Ethan writes about his training program for rangers in A WALK ON THE WILD SIDE.
+Primarily occupied with designing and guiding private safaris throughout East Africa, he is also active in the training and developing of guiding standards through the Interpretive Guides Society.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.